Inside: 5 friendship lessons for children and a great free downloadable resource for teachers and parents.

 This is borne out in research.
 A study by researchers at Florida Atlantic University found that only 1% of friendships that started in seventh grade, lasted for the full five-year period of the study.
 In fact, 76% of Year 7 friendships didn’t last a year.
 That doesn’t mean all friendships ended badly.
 Often they just drift apart.

 Talking to kids about friendship is important.
 We need to do it a little bit at a time and consistently.
 It’s also important that we have these conversations when things are going well, not just when there is a problem.
-You can download a resource sheet to help with these conversations here.
+You can download my free Activity Guide For Talking To Kids About Friendship here.